LeoTSH/web_app/README.md

 ## Flask web application to serve punctuation model

 ### Summary:
 A simple Flask web application allowing users to visit and make punctuation on un-punctuated sentences.
+Model used is based on https://github.com/LeoTSH/cnn_lstm_pos_tagger

 **Input:** Sentence without punctuation
 **Output:** Sentence with predicted punctuations